Yasmani Grandal Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to rank 25th in baseball in home runs given up (48 total, 1.4 per game).
+- Royals pitchers combine to surrender the fifth-most home runs in baseball (51 total, 1.4 per game).

-- Greinke gets the start for the Royals, his eighth of the season.
-He is 1-4 with a 5.25 ERA and 25 strikeouts in 36 2/3 innings pitched.
+- Keller (2-3) takes the mound for the Royals in his eighth start of the season.
+He's put together a 4.67 ERA in 34 2/3 innings pitched, with 25 strikeouts.

-- His most recent time out came on Wednesday against the Baltimore Orioles, when the righty tossed five scoreless innings while allowing three hits.
+- The righty's last time out came on Saturday against the Oakland Athletics, when he tossed 4 1/3 innings, surrendering six earned runs while giving up 11 hits.

+- In seven games this season, the 27-year-old has put up an ERA of 4.67, with 6.5 strikeouts per nine innings.
+Opponents are batting .276 against him.

 © 2023 Data Skrive.
 All rights reserved.